ospocommunity/website/content/sessions/bigdata-1218.md

 ---
-title: "Apache Doris (Incubating) Flink Connector 2.0"
+title: "The Design and Implementation of Apache Flink Connector 2.0 "
 date: ""
 track: "bigdata"
 presenters: "杨勇强"